red-green-coding/red-green-coding.github.io/_drafts/aws-dynamodb-enhanced-mapping.md

 In this example, we showed how to use the DynamoDB-enhanced client to map seamlessly between the Database items and our model classes.
 We examined different options for how to set up the model classes with plain Java, Lombok, and Kotlin data classes.

 Furthermore, we used property-based testing for comprehensive coverage of our mapping configuration.
+For completeness we have also added a [JUnit based test][github-example-junit].

 The DynamoDB Enhanced Client API is way more flexible than we showed here today.
 Head over to its [documentation][ddb-enhanced] for more details on how you can further use it.